About QUADOA® Optical CAD

 Flexible Surface Type Definition

 Freeform systems are essential for next-generation optical devices.
-With the Quadoa® Form Stack Ability it is possible to combine an arbitrary number of surface properties such as shape definitions, phase functions, coatings, polarization properties and more for the definition of any surface form.
+With QUADOA®'s Form Stack Ability, it's possible to combine an arbitrary number of surface properties - such as shape definitions, phase functions, coatings, polarization properties and more - for the definition of any surface form.
 With the Form Stack Ability, designing free-form surfaces or arrays on curved substrates becomes easy and intuitive.
-Even for a tolerance analysis, adding arbitrary shape- or phase deviations to the surfaces can be easily realized.
-In addition, it is possible to instantly add measured shape deviations for the generation of a digital twin of a real world optical device, e.g. for uncertainty estimations of metrological instruments.
-Overall, this opens up a whole new world of possible surface types.
+Even for tolerance analysis, arbitrary shape or phase deviations can be added to the surface with ease.
+Additionally, measured shape deviations can be imported instantly to create a digital twin of a real-world optical device - useful, for example, in uncertainty estimations of metrological instruments.
+Overall, this opens up an entirely new range of surface type possibilities.

 Flexible surface type definition thanks to the Form Stack Ability.